publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >                 “(iii) makes available 24-hour emergency care services; and

->                 “(iv) is not eligible for designation, or has not been designated, as a critical access hospital under section 1820 \[probably means section 1820 of the Social Security Act which is classified to [section 1395i–4 of this title][/us/usc/t42/s1395i–4]\].
+>                 “(iv) is not eligible for designation, or has not been designated, as a critical access hospital under section 1820 \[probably means section 1820 of the Social Security Act, [42 U.S.C.
+1395i–4][/us/usc/t42/s1395i–4]\].

 >             “(B) __Treatment of psychiatric and rehabilitation units.—__